carpentriesoffline/offlinedatasci/paper.md

 `offlinedatasci install all <path>`

-where \<path> is replaced with the path where offlinedatasci should create its storage directory.This will download software for both macOS and Windows, set up repository mirrors for both Python and R packages, and download and set up the default instructional material for viewing from a local web browser.
+where \<path> is replaced with the path where offlinedatasci should create its storage directory.
+This will download software for both macOS and Windows, set up repository mirrors for both Python and R packages, and download and set up the default instructional material for viewing from a local web browser.